Welcome to More Quiche, Please! I’m glad you stopped by.

 Way before I had ever heard of our yishuv, back in the eleventh grade, I had begun to build something of a name for myself for my broccoli cheddar quiches.
 There was even a reference to them in my yearbook blurb.

 I am the oldest in a family of five vegetarian children born to two vegetarian parents.
-(Two of my siblings eat meat now, though, so the numbers are diminishing.)
-As a kid, I was all too aware that my family’s Shabbos menu was different than what everyone else was serving.
+(All of my siblings eat meat now, though, so I’m the minority.)
+As a kid, I was verrrrrrrry aware that my family’s Shabbos menu was different than what everyone else was serving.
 No chicken soup, no deli roll, no meatball appetizers.
-I developed something of a “veggie complex” — I felt sure that any friends I invited to our house would go hungry.
+I developed something of a veggie complex — I felt sure that any friends I invited to our house would go hungry.